WenyueYang433/ECE1508GenAI-Project/README.md

 Document Description:
 1. notebook/ECE1508_GENAI_CVAE.ipynb: The implementation code of CVAE
+2. TODO:Pretrain_VAE, Modification of the latent space
-2. trained_model/: It contains the pre-trained model parameters for images of sizes 64 and 128 respectively.
+3. trained_model/: It contains the pre-trained model parameters for images of sizes 64 and 128 respectively.